R30na/f1wc/README.md

 The project is written in Angular 6 and Bootstrap 4 and I tried to show the common structure I always follow in my large scale programs.

+## Project Structure

+The project is consists of some lazy loaded components for diferent part including the Header, Sidebar, SeasonList and Resuts. there is also a service layer to fetch the API json files.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.